Our Verdict

 Audio

-Another big advantage the headset provides for gaming is its ability to communicate with fellow players clearly.
-As such, we assess the headsets for voice quality.
-We found that the Corsair HS80 has good volume and that we can easily hear and understand other players.
+When listening to voices, the Corsair HS80 has good volume, and we can easily hear and understand other players.
 However, the sound isn't crystal clear.
-This would prove problematic depending on where you do your gaming, as our testing also revealed that the Corsair doesn't block noise effectively.
+This could prove problematic depending on where you do your gaming, as our testing also revealed that the Corsair doesn't block noise effectively.
 We tested the unit with both music and a fan running in the background, and though the fan noise was reduced by roughly 50-60 percent, the music was only slightly muffled with a reduction of around 20 percent.

 While the Corsair HS80 isn't a standout in noise cancellation, it does a decent job at pumping out quality music.
-Our tests make use of a variety of music samples.
-In the end, we found that the Corsair's bass is quiet even though not overly powerful.
-The midrange is great though it can slightly override the bass and treble.
+The Corsair's bass is quiet and not overly powerful.
+The midrange is great, though it can slightly override the bass and treble.
 And, while not very poppy, the treble quality is upfront and sounds good.

 Microphone

-When we compare the Corsair HS80 to the rest of the class of headsets, we find that the device captures fairly clear speech.
-However, sibilants, or hissing 'S' sounds, are apparent though the overall effect is mild.
-We also evaluate the muting function as part of the microphone assessment.
-We found the mute to be absolute, with no white noise or static.
+When we compare the Corsair HS80 to the rest of the headsets, the device captures fairly clear speech.
+However, sibilants, or hissing 'S' sounds, are present, though mild.
+We also found the mute function to be absolute, with no white noise or static, which your teammates will appreciate.

 Ease of Use

-The Corsair HS80 is a wireless device, so there isn't any issue with the cord getting in the way so long as the device is charged.
+The Corsair HS80 is a wireless device, so there isn't any issue with the cord getting in the way, as long as the device is charged before play.
 The charging cable is a 6-foot USB-C that we found to be an acceptable length for most rigs.
-Our only complaints with this device are that the mic is not detachable, and the ear cups fit snuggly enough that it's hard to know how loud you are speaking.
-Some headsets have a sidetone feature that feeds your voice back into the headset but not the Corsair.
+Our only complaints with this device are that the mic is not detachable, and the ear cups fit snugly enough that it's hard to know how loud you are speaking.
+Some headsets have a sidetone feature that feeds your voice back into the headset, but not the Corsair.

 Should You Buy the Corsair HS80 RGB?